thunderk/spacetac/README.md

 Drones are fully autonomous, and once deployed, are not controlled by their owner ship.

 They are small and cannot be the direct target of weapons.

-They are not affected by area effects, except for area damage and area effects specifically designed for drones.
+*Not done yet :*  They are not affected by area effects, except for area damage and area effects specifically designed for drones.